 Uploading or sharing any UNSW course materials on these websites constitutes as a copyright infringement.
 In addition, downloading course content from these websites and presenting it as our own constitutes plagiarism.
 Plagiarism is the act of presenting another person's work or ideas as your own and is a serious breach of ethics at UNSW.

 As with other forms of plagiarism and copyright infringement, there are serious consequences for students who use course sharing websites.
-For more information, please see the UNSW student code of conduct and Complaints Management and Investigations Policy & Procedure.
+For more information, please see the Code of Conduct and Values and Complaints Management and Investigations Policy & Procedure.

 For more information on how to avoid plagiarism, see ELISE | Informing your studies.